SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Introduction

 \subsection{Matching Problem and SERENA Algorithm}

 In an input-queued crossbar switch, each input port can be connected to only one output port, and vice versa, in each switching cycle, or time slot.
-Hence, it needs to compute, per time slot, a one-to-one \textit{matching} between input and output ports.
-The primary research challenge in designing large (in number of input/output ports $N$) input-queued crossbar switches is to develop algorithms that can compute ``high quality" matchings -- \ie those that result in high switch throughput (ideally $100\%$) and low queueing delays for packets -- at line rates.
+Hence, it needs to compute, per time slot, a one-to-one \textit{matching} between input and output ports. \modifiedHL{ One major research challenge in designing high-radix input-queued crossbar switches is to develop algorithms that can compute ``high quality" matchings } -- \ie those that result in high switch throughput (ideally $100\%$) and low queueing delays for packets -- at line rates.

-Unfortunately, there appears to be a tradeoff between the quality of a matching and the amount of time needed to compute it (\ie time complexity).
-For example, when used for crossbar scheduling, Maximum Weight Matching (MWM), with a suitable weight measure such as VOQ length, is known to result in 100\% switch throughputs and empirically optimal packet queueing delays, for a large variety of traffic patterns~\cite{McKeownMekkittikulAnantharamEtAl1999,ShahWischik2006MWM0}.
-Each matching decision however takes $O(N^3)$ time to compute~\cite{EdmondsKarp1972}.
+Unfortunately, there appears to be a tradeoff between the quality of a matching and the amount of time needed to compute it (\ie time complexity). \modifiedHL{ For example, when used for crossbar scheduling, Maximum Weight Matching (MWM), with a suitable weight measure, is known to result in 100\% switch throughput~\cite{McKeownMekkittikulAnantharamEtAl1999} and is conjectured to have the optimal delay performance~\cite{ShahWischik2006MWM0}. } Each matching decision however takes $O(N^3)$ time to compute~\cite{EdmondsKarp1972}.

-\modifiedHL{Ideally, a crossbar scheduling algorithm should have time complexity much lower than $O(N^3)$, but performance close to that of MWM.
-SERENA~\cite{ShahGiacconePrabhakar2002SerenaMicro,GiacconePrabhakarShah2003SerenaJSAC} is one such algorithm.} SERENA produces excellent matching decisions that result in $100\%$ switch throughput and queueing delay close to that of MWM.
+Ideally, a crossbar scheduling algorithm should have time complexity much lower than $O(N^3)$, but performance close to that of MWM.
+SERENA~\cite{ShahGiacconePrabhakar2002SerenaMicro,GiacconePrabhakarShah2003SerenaJSAC} is one such algorithm.
+SERENA produces excellent matching decisions that result in $100\%$ switch throughput and {\bf reasonably good queueing delay}.
 However, it is a centralized algorithm with $O(N)$ time complexity.
 When $N$ is large, this complexity is too high to support very high link rates.
-Hence, as stated in~\cite {ShahGiacconePrabhakar2002SerenaMicro,GiacconePrabhakarShah2003SerenaJSAC}, SERENA is designed for high-aggregate-rate switches -- \ie those that have either a large number of ports or a very high line rate per port -- but not for those that have both. \modifiedHL{While parallelizing the SERENA algorithm seems to be an obvious solution to this scalability problem, we will show in \autoref{subsec: merge} that a key procedure in SERENA, namely MERGE, is monolithic in nature, making SERENA hard to parallelize.}
+Hence, as stated in~\cite {ShahGiacconePrabhakar2002SerenaMicro,GiacconePrabhakarShah2003SerenaJSAC}, SERENA is designed for high-aggregate-rate switches -- \ie those that have either a large number of ports or a very high line rate per port -- but not for those that have both.
+While parallelizing the SERENA algorithm seems to be an obvious solution to this scalability problem, we will show in \autoref{subsec: merge} that a key procedure in SERENA, namely MERGE, is monolithic in nature, making SERENA hard to parallelize.